Provisorische Zentralgewalt: The German Army and Navy

 The creation of the German Navy was a consequence of Denmark's blockade of the North German coast in the war in Schleswig-Holstein.
 The vote passed overwhelmingly on 14 June 1848, and this date is still celebrated as the foundation of the modern German Navy.
-The Regent then appointed the Bremen senator Arnold Duckwitz as Minister of the Marine (Minister für Marineangelegenheiten) to develop a war fleet with Prince Adalbert of Prussia as Commander in Chief and Karl Brommy as Chief of Operations.
+The Regent then appointed the Bremen senator Arnold Duckwitz as Minister of the Marine (Minister für Marineangelegenheiten) to develop a war fleet with Prince Adalbert of Prussia as Commander in Chief and Karl Rudolf Brommy as Chief of Operations.
 Difficulties arose in the procurement and equipment of suitable warships, as the British and Dutch were wary of a new naval power arising in the North Sea, and Denmark pressed its blockade harder.
 Furthermore, most German states forbade their trained personnel from serving in another navy, even though it was to be for their own common defense.
 Nevertheless, by 15 October 1848, three steam corvettes and one sailing frigate were placed into service.
 By that time, the Armistice of Malmö signed on 26 August had taken the pressure off German commerce.
 In total, two sailing frigates, two steam regattas, six steam corvettes, 26 rowing gunboats, and one hawk ship were procured from diverse places.